patiluma/K-Nearest-Neighbors-from-Scratch/README.md

-# Linear Regression from Scratch
+# K-Nearest Neighbours from Scratch